aaami1ster/mean/angular/README.md

 ## HTTP

 1. Enable HTTP services
-    HttpClient is Angular's mechanism for communicating with a remote server over HTTP.
+    - HttpClient is Angular's mechanism for communicating with a remote server over HTTP.
-    To make HttpClient available everywhere in the app, open the root AppModule: import the HttpClientModule symbol from @angular/common/http,
+    - To make HttpClient available everywhere in the app, open the root AppModule:
+    ```typescript
+    import the HttpClientModule symbol from @angular/common/http,
     add it to the @NgModule.imports array.